duckdb/duckdb-web/docs/api/c/query.md

 ### `duckdb_value`

-> DEPRECATION NOTICE: The `duckdb_value` functions are deprecated and are scheduled for removal in a future release.
+> Deprecated The `duckdb_value` functions are deprecated and are scheduled for removal in a future release.

 Below is an example that prints the above result to CSV format using the `duckdb_value_varchar` function.
 Note that the function is generic: we do not need to know about the types of the individual result columns.